Geography of Libya: Climate and hydrology

 Within Libya as many as five different climatic zones have been recognized, but the dominant climates are the hot-summer Mediterranean climate and the hot desert climate (Köppen climate classification Csa and BWh).
-In most of the coastal lowland, the climate is Mediterranean, with hot or very hot summers and extremely mild winters.
+In most of the coastal lowland, the climate is intense Mediterranean, with hot or very hot summers and extremely mild winters.
 Rainfall is scant.

-The weather is cooler in the highlands, and frosts occur at maximum elevations.
+The weather is cooler in the highlands, and frosts can sometimes occur at maximum elevations.
 In the desert interior, despite the relatively high elevation, the climate has long, extremely hot summers and high diurnal temperature ranges due to the permanence of cloudless skies and excessively dry atmosphere.
-The highest purported temperature ever recorded was on 13 September 1922 at 'Aziziya, Libya, but in 2012 the World Meteorological Organization discredited the dubious reading and stated that Furnace Creek in Death Valley, California had recorded the real highest temperature in the world at 56.7 C.
+The highest purported temperature ever recorded was on 13 September 1922 at ʽAziziya, Libya, but in 2012 the World Meteorological Organization discredited the dubious reading and stated that Furnace Creek in Death Valley, California had recorded the real highest temperature in the world at 56.7 C.

 Less than 2% of the national territory receives enough rainfall for settled agriculture, the heaviest precipitation occurring in the Jabal al Akhdar zone of Cyrenaica, where annual rainfall of 400 to 600 mm is recorded.
 All other areas of the country receive less than 400 mm, and in the Sahara Desert 50 mm or less occurs.
 Rainfall is often erratic, and a pronounced drought may extend over two seasons.
 For example, epic floods in 1945 left Tripoli underwater for several days, but two years later an unprecedentedly severe drought caused the loss of thousands of head of cattle.

 Deficiency in rainfall is reflected in an absence of permanent rivers or streams, and the approximately twenty perennial lakes are brackish or salty.
 In 1987 these circumstances severely limited the country's agricultural potential as a basis for the sound and varied economy Gaddafi sought to establish.
 The allocation of limited water is considered of sufficient importance to warrant the existence of the Secretariat of Dams and Water Resources, and damaging a source of water can be punished by a heavy fine or imprisonment.